Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * `MEM`: displays a compact memory mapper listing: one line per mapper with its slot and its total, reserved and free memory, followed by the totals, the RAM disk size (when one exists) and the end address and size of the TPA.
 For more detailed information the classic `MEMORY` command is still there.

-* `SHELLRAM`: enables or disables the osage of an extra RAM segment by `COMMAND3.COM`, see below for the details.
+* `SHELLRAM`: enables or disables the usage of an extra RAM segment by `COMMAND3.COM`, see below for the details.

 #### 3.10.3.
 The SHELLRAM command